h2non/rocky/README.md

 ## When `rocky` can be useful?

-- As HTTP proxy for service migrations (e.g: APIs)
+- As intermediate proxy for service migrations (e.g: APIs)
 - Replaying traffic to one or multiple backends (like using [hop-by-hop](https://en.wikipedia.org/wiki/Hop-by-hop_transport) mechanism)
-- As reverse proxy to forward traffic to a specified server.
+- As reverse proxy to forward traffic to one o multiple servers.
 - As Man-in-the-Middle HTTP proxy interceptoring and transforming the request/response on-the-fly
 - As intermediate HTTP proxy adapter for external services integrations
 - As HTTP [API gateway](http://microservices.io/patterns/apigateway.html)